DominikN/docs_new/docs/tutorials/ros2-tutorials/rosbot-ros2-demo.md

 ## Using Gazebo simulation

-There is also a possibility to run simulated Rosbot in Gazebo.
+There is also a possibility to run simulated ROSbot in Gazebo.
 To launch the simulation you will have to install [ROS2 Foxy](https://hub.docker.com/r/rosplanning/navigation2), [Gazebo](http://gazebosim.org/tutorials?tut=install_ubuntu), and [Navigation2](https://navigation.ros.org/build_instructions/index.html) on your computer.
 Alternatively use [docker image](https://hub.docker.com/r/rosplanning/navigation2).

 When all the prerequisites are met you can clone and build rosbot_description package.